Chief Executive Officer

 An Arrernte woman, born and raised in Central Australia, she has held senior leadership roles in large global and Australian private and publicly listed companies in the media, professional consulting, tertiary and oil and gas sectors.

-In corporate, not for profit and voluntary roles she has focussed on human resources, regulatory compliance, strategy and performance improvement, ethics and Indigenous employment and procurement.
+In corporate, not for profit and voluntary roles she has focused on human resources, regulatory compliance, strategy and performance improvement, ethics and Indigenous employment and procurement.

 Chief Infrastructure Officer